promptfoo/promptfoo/site/docs/providers/http.md

 ## Parsing a JSON response

 By default, the entire response is returned as the output.
-If your API responds with a JSON object and you want to pick out a specific value, use the `responseParser` property to set a Javascript snippet that manipulates the provided `json` object.
+If your API responds with a JSON object and you want to pick out a specific value, use the `transformResponse` property to set a Javascript snippet that manipulates the provided `json` object.

-For example, this `responseParser` configuration:
+For example, this `transformResponse` configuration:

 ```yaml
 providers: